 With the cover removed some of the mechanical complexity of this type of machine can be appreciated.

-The add-lister type of machine is much slower in use than the "Comptometer" type of machine since the handle has to be pulled forward to add (or subtract) each number entered - though you do have a printed record of all calculations which can be useful for checking later.
+The add-lister type of machine, as shown here, is much slower in use than the "Comptometer" type of machine since the handle has to be pulled forward to add (or subtract) each number entered in order to print it - though it does have the advantage of producing a printed record of all calculations which is useful for producing a permanent record.

 Michael Hancock has produced an interesting history of the Burroughs Adding Machine Company and its calculators at http://www.xnumber.com/xnumber/hancock7.htm.

 See also "Burroughs Adding Machine History": A film on YouTube which shows Burroughs adding and accounting machines, and computers being manufactured and used at https://www.youtube.com/watch?v=ZBkZI0jYi3I.

 Information about the development of the Burroughs mechanical calculators, with an emphasis on the British operations, can be found in the book: